owncast/owncast/doc/quickstart.md

 There are two quick ways to get up and running, depending on your preference.
 One is to simply download the service and run it, and the other is through Docker, if Docker is your thing.

-## Download and run
+## Download and run a release

 1. Install [`ffmpeg`](https://ffmpeg.org/download.html) if you haven't.
 1. Make a directory to run the service from, and download a release from https://github.com/gabek/owncast/releases into that directory.
-1. Unzip the release's archive: `unzip owncast-linux-x.x.x.zip`.
+1. Unzip the release's archive for linux or macOS: `unzip owncast-linux-x.x.x.zip`.
 1. [Edit `config.yaml` as detailed below](#configure).
 Specifically your stream key and `ffmpeg` location.
 1. Run `./owncast` to start the service.